alexandreclem/Proxy/README.md

     In the client CLI you can run the four commands listed below:

     - **fetch**
         - Used to request a website for the proxy.
-You can pass multiple URL, separated by spaces, for example:
+You can pass multiple URLs, separated by spaces, for example:
             ```C
             $ fetch http://www.test.com http://www.test2.com
             ```